Syncaidius/MoltenEngine/README.md

   * [SharpDX](https://github.com/sharpdx/SharpDX) - Source for some Molten.Math types
   * [Magick.NET](https://github.com/dlemstra/Magick.NET) - Extensive image library for .NET
   * [JSON.NET](https://www.newtonsoft.com/json) - JSON serialization

-# Licensing
-[MIT](LICENSE) - You can do what you want with Molten.
-Fork it, chop it up and consume it for dinner.
-You get the idea!